Jennifer Cartland, Ed. D.

 With skills in strategic planning, business development, risk management, and nonprofit growth, our Board of Directors’ diverse backgrounds play a key role at Reach.
 Their dedication and efforts help us plan and sustain growth in our organization and surrounding community.

-Lanae J. Holmes - Vice Chair, Secretary
+Lanae Holmes / Vice Chair, Secretary

-Director of Case Services, Family Advocacy Division
+Direct of Case Services, Family Advocacy Division

 National Center for Missing & Exploited Children